Asymptotic product-form steady-state for generalized Jackson networks in multi-scale heavy traffic: Numerical study

 where the matrix $w$ is calculated from (\ref{eq:ww1}) and (\ref{eq:ww2}) and its value is

-We conduct two sets of simulation experiments.
-In the first set, we analyze three cases, labeled as A, B, and C, varying the variability in the primitive distributions.
-In the second set, we examine four cases, labeled as I–IV, varying the degree of load separation.
-In the first set, we fix the traffic intensities at $\rho_1=92\%,\rho_2=98\%$.
-We simulate 3 cases by varying the shape parameters of the arrival and service distributions.
-For the second set, we use the shape parameters of the Gamma distribution as case B in the first set and simulate four cases by varying the multi-scale separation between the two stations.
-This is achieved by fixing $\rho_2=99\%$, and adjusting the traffic intensity $\rho_1$ from no separation ($99\%$) to large separation ($84\%$).
+We conduct three sets of simulation experiments, summarized in {Tables~\ref{table:mean}--\ref{table:intensity}}.
+In the first set (Table~\ref{table:mean}), we analyze three cases---labeled A, B, C---by varying the variability of the primitive distributions.
+In the second set (Table~\ref{table:separation}), we examine three cases---labeled D, E, F---by varying the degree of load separation.
+In the third set (Table~\ref{table:intensity}), we consider three cases---labeled G, H, I---by varying the levels of traffic intensities.
+In Table~\ref{table:mean}, we fix the traffic intensities at $\rho_1 = 92\%$ and $\rho_2 = 98\%$, and simulate three cases by adjusting the shape parameters of the arrival and service distributions.
+In Tables~\ref{table:separation} and \ref{table:intensity}, we adopt the shape parameters of the Gamma distribution from Case C. Table~\ref{table:separation} simulates three cases by varying the multi-scale separation between the two stations.
+This is achieved by fixing $\rho_2 = 98\%$, and adjusting the traffic intensity $\rho_1$ from no separation (98\%) to large separation (88\%).
+Note that we could (but did not) add Case C to Table~\ref{table:separation} because the load in Case C lies between that of Case E and Case F. Table~\ref{table:intensity} simulates three cases by varying the levels of traffic intensities while fixing the load separation.
+Specifically, we fix the load separation by parameterizing $\rho_1 = 1 - r$ and $\rho_2 = 1 - r^2$, and vary $r$ from 0.2 to 0.05.
+The corresponding traffic intensities are presented in Table~\ref{table:intensity}.
+Note that the notation $r$ is slightly abused here to informally characterize the degree of separation; it does not exactly match the definition used in (\ref{htpar}).
+However, all results in this section are derived directly in terms of $\rho$, so this slight abuse of notation should not cause confusion.

-Throughout this numerical study, we compare the simulation estimates (denoted as Sim in tables) with the theoretical estimates (denoted as Exp in tables) derived in Section \ref{sec:formula}.
-Before presenting the comparison, we illustrate how the simulation estimates are calculated.

-In both sets, each simulation case is run for $10^9$ time units, with queue lengths recorded during the final one-tenth of the simulation period.
-This final segment is divided into 20 batches to construct a $95\%$ batch means confidence interval for the mean estimates for $Z(\infty)$.
-Those estimates are presented under the Sim column in Tables \ref{table: mean} and \ref{table: separation}.
-In comparison, the theoretical means are computed using (\ref{eq:mean}) and presented under the Exp column of Tables \ref{table: mean} and \ref{table: separation}.